vamshi-indla/Document_Retrieval/README.md

 5. The queries formed will be more refined and are sent to Search API which fetches the results related to the user query.
 Following diagram depicts the same: image

 ### Example run
-Step 1 - User Query: name of football clubs in EEFA.
+1. User Query: name of football clubs in EEFA.
-Step 2 - Parsed words for this user query using Stanford Parser:
+2. Parsed words for this user query using Stanford Parser:

-Step 3 - Word Net and Ontology Synonym words: list, soccer Step4 - Expanded Query: Name or list the football Soccer clubs in EEFA
+3. Word Net and Ontology Synonym words: list, soccer
+4. Expanded Query: Name or list the football Soccer clubs in EEFA

 ### Advantages of semantic search over traditional keyword search
 Tradional keyword search will not be able to understand the difference between: USA Players in Catalan basket team Vs Catalan Palyers in USA teams.
 Such cases are not a problem for semantic search.

 ## Further Reading

-The next release of InvertedIndex will contain support for proximity searching, which is the ability to search for keywords "near" each other in the indexed document.
-For instance, a search for the words "Python" and "rules" would return a document containing, Everybody knows that Python rules! but not a document containing,
-Python!
-Everybody knows that rules!

-t-SNE 300D to 2D for visualiztion
+ - t-SNE 300D to 2D for visualiztion
-Transfer Learning and Word Embedding.
+ - Transfer Learning and Word Embedding.
  - Address Bias in Word Embedding(2016)
 Word2vec (2013) and SVD?
 - CBOW